When searching for HR software solutions, it’s easy to run across many different acronyms describing Human Resource systems. What do they really mean?

 - Human Capital Management – HCM

-Despite the differing acronyms, all three describe the same system or systems: A suite of software, databases, and cloud computing which provide an all-encompassing solution for managing all aspects of a workforce.
+Despite the differing acronyms, all three describe the same system or systems: A suite of software, databases, and cloud computing which provide an all-encompassing solution for managing every aspect of a workforce.

 Technical professionals who originally designed the software and computing apparatus used slightly more descriptive and disparate terms to describe their work.
-Personnel software, Human Resources database and background check systems were all terms which were once used, but these days are seen as smaller, interlocking pieces of a more overarching collection of systems known as HRIS, HRMS or HCM.
-Marketers have taken to using these terms as they sound more sophisticated and give the impression of a complete package, rather than just “Employee Software” which may only handle a few aspects of hiring, tracking, management, payroll and all the rest of the myriad applications of a workforce.
+Personnel software, Human Resources database and background check systems were all terms once used, but these days are seen as smaller, interlocking pieces of a more overarching collection of systems known as HRIS, HRMS or HCM.
+Marketers have taken to using these terms as they sound more sophisticated and give the impression of a complete package, rather than just “Employee Software” which may only handle a few aspects of hiring, tracking, management, payroll and the remaining myriad of applications within a workforce.

 What will one of these systems manage?